3 Weeks in Namibia by 4WD

 Entering Etosha

-Off to Etosha!
+Waking up at Okaukuejo's illuminated waterhole - zebras come to drink at sunrise.
+Off for a full day of game driving!
 Shopping stop at SPAR where we're surprised to see women from traditional communities barefoot and bare-chested in beautiful African skirts.
 Lunch of Pap (a local porridge-like dish).
-Arriving around 3pm and exploring the western part of the park.
 The show starts strong: three giraffes, zebras, jackal, antelopes... then an unexpected magical moment: three lions sleeping less than five meters away!
 We spend long minutes watching them sleep and turn over.
-The campsite is basic but the illuminated night waterhole more than makes up for it: we observe zebras at sunset.
+After 10 hours of driving, we arrive at Namutoni, greener and quieter.

 Crossing Etosha

-Natural wake-up at 5:40am, full day of game driving.
+Natural wake-up at 5:40am, final morning loop in Etosha.
 The reserve is less dense with animals than expected: sometimes an hour of driving without seeing a single animal.
 But at the waterholes: majestic giraffes up close, a hyena, an elephant, and a white rhino!
 Still missing the black rhino and leopard to complete our photo checklist.
-After 10 hours of driving on rocky roads, we arrive at Namutoni, greener and quieter than Okaukuejo.
-Pool relaxation, but the camp's waterhole doesn't offer much of a show tonight.
+Stop at Tsumeb, a former mining town, for coffee and a visit to a cultural village recreating traditional housing from different Namibian communities.
+Arriving at the private Ghaub reserve, strikingly green compared to the savanna.
+Dinner of antelope T-bone - delicious!

 Stay at least 1 hour at each waterhole.
 Animals always end up coming.